chiccueri/Run-analysis/README.md

 **dataTidy.txt**, a data set 180*68 with the average of each variable for each activity and each subject.

 **REQUIREMENTS**
-Since the file is in R, you must have R installed to run the script with the follow packages:
+If you want to use the run_analysis.R, you must have R installed to run the script with the packages *utils* and *reshape2*
-- utils
-- reshape2

 **HOW TO USE**
 1. download and unzip the raw data (see link above)